 In addition to fundraising for your project, there are a few other requirements for being a fiscally sponsored project, including but not limited to:

-- Provide the Arts & Business Council with monthly narrative reports about your project’s activity
+• Provide the Arts & Business Council with quarterly narrative reports about your project activities

 This infographic from the National Council of Nonprofits visualizes the fiscal sponsorship relationship well.

-Why do I need to send information about my project's activities to the Arts & Business Council?
+Why do I need to provide information about my project's activities to the Arts & Business Council?

 Eventually I want to get my own nonprofit status but I’m not sure what I need to do.
 Can the Arts & Business Council help?